-- Title III B: Supportive Services & Centers

-- Title III C1 and C2: Congregate & Home-Delivered Meals

-- Title III E: Family Caregiver Support
+- Title III B: Supportive Services & Centers - Title III C1 and C2: Congregate & Home-Delivered Meals - Title III D: Evidence-based Prevention Programs

 OAA Title III B is our most flexible source of OAA funding, and a backbone set of services that older adults rely on.
 With this funding, we have developed programs and services that meet seniors where they are at and engage participants from different backgrounds and cultures.
-Not only do we interact our participants at our five County-owned senior centers, but we provide support through counseling services, telephone reassurance, household and outdoor maintenance, financial counseling, and multicultural community center programming.
+Not only do we support our five County-owned senior centers with these funds, but we provide support through transportation, counseling services, telephone reassurance, household and outdoor maintenance, financial counseling, and multicultural community center programming.
 These programs are just a small sample of the work we do to help older adults connect with their community, reduce social isolation, and promote health and wellness.

 To further support health and wellness, we also encourage increased funding for our Title III C nutrition programs.
 The purpose of these vital services is to reduce hunger, food insecurity, and malnutrition in older adults.
 Home-delivered meals promote the health and wellbeing of older adults by assisting them in gaining access to nutrition and other disease prevention and health promotion services.
 52 percent of home-delivered meal recipients report that they live alone and the social interaction they receive during their meal delivery is vital to their mental health.
 Congregate meal sites have the benefit of providing proper nutrition and wellness, while also promoting socialization.
 When we can encourage an older adult to go to a congregate meal site, we can also connect them with other needed services.
-In 2022, we served 40,777 congregate meals, 179,365 takeout meals, and 322,969 home-delivered meals.
-We try to be innovative and provide as many, nutritious and appetizing, meals as possible, but demand exceeds funding.